A black and white sign with white text

 ABOUT MY FEDERAL SERVICE FOR MY COUNTRY (return to homepage)

-MY PARTICLE FLOW RESEARCH LAB
+MY USDOE PARTICLE FLOW RESEARCH LAB

 A large machine in a factory